-First frustration with underwater photography
+My first frustration with underwater photography

 Back to basics

-As a dive guide, I saw so much destructive behaviour with regards to underwater photography that for quite some time I didn’t want to pick it up anymore.
-I got magnifying glasses and observed behaviour, learnt about creatures and their habitats, with a little help from numerous books and online sources.
-Primarily I kept others from harassing or destroying marine life, becoming better divers and with that better photographers as well.
-Most photographers don’t destroy intentionally, but as I experienced myself first hand, it is so easy to get lost looking through the lens and rushing from one subject to the next without taking a moment to plan properly (Our point of view: Back to basics).
+As a dive guide, I saw so much destructive behaviour linked to underwater photography that for quite some time I didn’t want to pick it up anymore.
+I got magnifying glasses and observed behaviour.
+This way learnt about creatures and their habitats, with a little help from numerous books and online sources.
+Primarily I kept others from harassing or destroying marine life and helped them to become better divers and with that better photographers as well.
+Most photographers don’t destroy intentionally.
+Yet I experienced first-hand how easy it is to get lost looking through the lens, rushing from one subject to the next without taking a moment to plan properly (Our point of view: Back to basics).

-Second try in becoming an underwater photographer
+Second try at becoming an underwater photographer

-Where I’m standing
+Where I’m standing in underwater photography

-All in all, I am far from being professional, but after 50 dives or so with my camera it does feel like it has become a part of me.
-I do know what I’m doing (most of the time).
-I enjoy the process and rather try to get one nice shot than a bundle of mediocre ones.
+All in all, I am far from being professional.
+Nevertheless, after 50 dives or so with my new camera setup, it does feel like it has become a part of me.
+I do know what I’m doing.
+At least most of the time.
+I enjoy the process and rather try getting one nice shot than a bundle of mediocre ones.
 Sometimes I even try to compose fish against a beautiful background.
-But most importantly, I love being underwater, the feeling of diving, the underwater world and therefore once every so often I stop and look around and then just go with the flow to take it all in and be present instead of taking another picture.
+The results are slowly but surely listed in the category „entries with photos land and underwater“ and underwater photography.